Owkin Receives European Medicines Agency Letter of Support for Innovative AI-Driven Approach to Oncology Trial Analysis

 EMA offers endorsement for AI optimization of clinical trials.
 Two Owkin AI models significantly improve the discrimination accuracy for overall survival in hepatocellular carcinoma and mesothelioma.
 Owkin to develop on-demand prognostic scores for other indications to further reduce clinical trial failure rates

-PARIS, FRANCE / ACCESSWIRE / May 16, 2023 / AI Biotech Owkin, a leading provider of AI-powered solutions for drug discovery and clinical development, has received a letter of support from the European Medicines Agency (EMA) regarding their proposed statistical adjustment on deep learning prognosis covariates obtained from histological slides.
-The proposed method uses the predictions of two deep-learning models, MesoNet and HCCnet, as prognostic biomarkers for the adjustment of efficacy analysis on the overall survival of life-prolonging drugs in randomized phase 2 and phase 3 clinical trials.
+PARIS, FRANCE / ACCESSWIRE / May 16, 2023 / AI Biotech Owkin, a leading provider of AI-powered solutions for drug discovery and clinical development, has received a https://pr.report/mzG3Nth2 from the European Medicines Agency (EMA) regarding their proposed statistical adjustment on deep learning prognosis covariates obtained from histological slides.
+The proposed method uses the predictions of two deep-learning models, https://pr.report/BujmY-WT and https://pr.report/-dH6nA5p, as prognostic biomarkers for the adjustment of efficacy analysis on the overall survival of life-prolonging drugs in randomized phase 2 and phase 3 clinical trials.

 The proposed context of use is to apply the deep-learning models' predictions as prognostic biomarkers for the adjustment of efficacy analysis on overall survival of life-prolonging drugs in randomized phase 2/3 clinical trials.
 The MesoNet predictions will be used to adjust efficacy analysis on the overall survival of life-prolonging drugs in first-line malignant pleural mesothelioma patients in randomized phase 2/3 clinical trials.
 The HCCnet predictions will be used to adjust efficacy analysis on the overall survival of life-prolonging drugs in the adjuvant setting for resected hepatocellular carcinoma patients in randomized phase 2/3 clinical trials.